 There’s lots of data that network execs look at when deciding whether to renew or cancel a TV series but ratings are the major ingredient.
 These charts will be updated daily, as new ratings data becomes available.

-The CW shows (so far): All American, Arrow, Batwoman, Black Lightning, Charmed, The Christmas Caroler Challenge, DC’s Legends of Tomorrow, Dynasty, The Flash, Katy Keene, Legacies, Nancy Drew, Riverdale, Roswell New Mexico, Supergirl, Supernatural, and Whose Line Is It Anyway?.
+CW shows this season (so far): The 100, All American, Arrow, Batwoman, Black Lightning, Bulletproof, Burden of Truth, Charmed, The Christmas Caroler Challenge, Coroner, DC’s Legends of Tomorrow, DC’s Stargirl, Dynasty, The Flash, Fridge Wars, In the Dark, Katy Keene, Killer Camp, Legacies, Masters of Illusion, Nancy Drew, Penn & Teller: Fool Us, Riverdale, Supergirl, Supernatural, Taskmaster, Tell Me a Story, and Whose Line Is It Anyway?.

 A couple of notes about these charts:

 These figures are updated automatically as new ratings are released.
 The averages are based on the final national numbers (live plus same day viewing), unless marked with an asterisk (*).
 For technical reasons, I have to resort them manually so feel free to let me know if I missed something.

 Keep in mind that the demo numbers are typically what’s most important to advertisers.
 Therefore, that’s how the networks measure success.
 Advertisers pay more for ad time on a show that has a higher demo rating.
 Because older viewers don’t count?
 No, it’s because younger viewers watch less traditional TV and are harder to reach.

 Demo numbers are typically reported using the 10ths decimal place (2.4, for example).
 In the averages, I’m using an extra decimal for easier ranking.
 The networks take into account when shows air on Fridays and Saturdays, nights when TV viewership is lower.